 Join our group!

 We are always happy to hear from exceptional candidates who are interested in joining our group.
-Research projects range from electrical & optical metrology of heat transport, modeling of heat transport in nanostructures, device fabrication and nanostructure characterization, magnetization dynamics and pump-probe techniques.
+Research projects range from electrical & optical metrology of heat transport, modeling of heat transport in nanostructures, device fabrication and nanostructure characterization, magnetization dynamics, pump-probe techniques and fusion technologies.
 Admissions are considered throughout the year.
 Postdoctoral candidates are considered only with a well-prepared research and funding plan.
 We are affiliated with and can supervise students in both graduate programs in Electrical Engineering and Computer Science or Physics and Astronomy.

 There are currently two openings - if you are interested, please contact Prof. Pisana:

-• Domestic master's student for a new project involving the use of graphene for filtration purposes.
+- Domestic master's student for a new project involving the use of graphene for isotopic separation purposes.
 Candidates should have aptitude for hands-on lab work.
 Only domestic students will be considered due to project budgetary constraints.

 Current group members